247David/javascript_foundations/README.md

 ### _Array_

 Ordered list of elements.
-Each elemnet has any tpe of value.
+Each element has any tpe of value.
 Each element has unique index number.
 Arrays are indexed list and ordered lists.

 ```javascript
 const myArray = [1,2,3];